 "It was clear that Mars had brought about many more questions which a lander would be best suited to answer."

-The spacecraft snapped 7,329 pictures and managed to image 80 percent of the Martian surface in less than a year.
+The spacecraft snapped 7,329 pictures and managed to image 80 percent of the Martian surface in less than a year, NASA said.

 A vast canyon and other discoveries

-Mariner 9's most prominent discovery was a vast canyon stretching 2,500 miles (4,000 kilometers) across the planet – nearly 10 times as long as the Grand Canyon – and reaching as deep as four miles (seven kilometers).
-The massive rift stretched a quarter of the way around Mars.
+Among Mariner 9's discoveries was a vast canyon stretching 2,500 miles (4,000 km) across the planet — nearly 10 times as long as the Grand Canyon — and reaching as deep as 4 miles (7 km).
+The massive rift extended a quarter of the way around Mars.

 The feature was later named Valles Marineris, after its spacecraft discoverer.
 In the decades since, scientists have debated the canyon's origins.